Shiō Fukuda: Club career

 Fukuda was born in Kanoya City, Kagoshima Prefecture, and started his footballing career with Takayama FC.
 He enrolled at the Kamimura Gakuen High School, and continued to play football for the school team.
 He was noted for his performances at the 2021 All Japan High School Soccer Tournament, where he was named as one of the best forwards.
 He scored one goal and got one assist in a 3–2 loss as Kamimura Gakuen were knocked out by Teikyo Nagaoka High School in the second round.

 A noted goal-scorer, Fukuda regularly finished as one of the top scorers in each of the tournaments he played in.
 Following these good performances for the Kamimura Gakuen High School football team, Fukuda was included in The Guardian's "Next Generation" list for 2021.

 In September 2021, Fukuda trained with J1 League side Kashima Antlers.

 On 27 October 2022, Fukuda was announced by Borussia Mönchengladbach as a new signing for their youth team, despite never playing for a professional club in Japan, signing for the club as a Kamimura Gakuen High School graduate.
-He will join the German club in January 2023, after the winter vacation period in Japan.
-Speaking about Fukuda, Mönchengladbach's academy director Mirko Sandmöller stated: "We are pleased that Shio Fukuda has chosen us, even though he had numerous offers from the J1 League.
+He joined the German club in January 2023, after the winter vacation period in Japan.
+Speaking about Fukuda, Mönchengladbach's academy director Mirko Sandmöller stated: "We are pleased that Shiō Fukuda has chosen us, even though he had numerous offers from the J1 League.
 He is a technically adept, agile and developable striker with great potential".
+In January 2024, it was announced that he would play in the top team.